leadmocha/libsbsdig/README.md

 Spectrometer class which "carry" the detectors classes.

+TSBSDet:
-Detector classes; contain the detector geometries.
-They use their own database.
+Generic detector class; contain the detector geometries.

+TSBS{GEM/Cher/Scint/ECal/HCal} inherit or will inherit from TSBSDet.
+They will each have different geometry parameters.

 TSBSGEMChamber/Plane: